 You didn’t spoon-feed him; you helped him find his unique solution through his new-elevated thinking.
 The Art of Effective listening can elevate the thinking of others.
 People who know to apply this art enjoy great personal and professional relationships

 Listening affects thinking

-Research says the quality of thinking is measurably enhanced when the listener shows they believe in speaker’s ability to think at higher level, when the listener shows interest and gives the time and attention to speaker to share their thoughts and ideas.
-This is the fundamental for elevated thinking.
-It raises the level of thinking of both the parties – speaker & listener
+Research says the quality of thinking considerably goes up when the listener has confidence in the speaker’s ability to think at a higher level when the listener has a genuine interest and allows the speaker to share their thoughts and ideas by giving proper time and attention.
+This forms the basis of elevated thinking.
+It raises the level of both speaker & listener.

 Levels of Active Listening